-We (Mark and Alison) arrived in France in January 2013 having purchased La Chabanaise - a former farm just over a kilometre from the Dordogne river.
-We're based in the very south west tip of the Corrèze department of France, next to the Lot and Cantal and just a few miles from the Dordogne department.
+I arrived in France in January 2013 having purchased La Chabanaise - a former farm just over a kilometre from the Dordogne river.
+It is based in the very south west tip of the Corrèze department of France, next to the Lot and Cantal and just a few miles from the Dordogne department.
 The area is rural, uncrowded, with beautiful countryside and stunning views.
-We live in a converted barn on the land with our two friendly dogs and are on hand to assist with any questions that may arise during your stay.
+I live in a converted barn on the land with our two friendly dogs and are on hand to assist with any questions that may arise during your stay.
 The gîtes are in the restored former farmhouse.
 The restoration was completed during 2015 and the barn, more recently in 2022, resulting in clean, spacious, well insulated, comfortable accomodation with a total floorspace of around 250 square metres.

-In addition we have around five hectares of land in a small valley, made up of open pastures, woodland and two small streams.
-Our guests are free to roam across most of our site, relaxing by the natural swimming pool (10m x 5m swimming area), in the garden or at one of our picnic tables.
+In addition the site has around five hectares of land in a small valley, made up of open pastures, woodland and two small streams.
+Guests are free to roam across most of the site, relax by the natural swimming pool (10m x 5m swimming area), play pétanque on our own terrain or just relax on their own private terrace.
 Equally you can spend time meeting the animals or discovering the wildlife.

 The variety of flora and fauna at La Chabanaise is amazing – and I was used to the countryside when we lived in England.